mjordan/lockssdm/contentdm/README.txt

   in step 7, below.

   To upload the files, click on 'manage files'.
-In the 'name' column in the file management dialog box, click on the directory name you created in step 4, above.
+In the 'name' column in the file management dialog box, click on the 'lockssdm' directory you created in step 4, above.
 Then click on the 'Upload' tab.
 One file at a time, choose the files listed above and upload them to the plugin directory you have created.

-You are now ready to upload the plugin files.
-Before you do so, you need to change some configuration settings in the 'config.php' file, described below in the 'Configuring the plugin' section.
+  You have nw uploaded the plugin files.
+You still need to change some configuration settings in the 'config.php' file, described below in the 'Configuring the plugin' section.

 7) Upload lockssdm.css using CONTENTdm's 'Custom CSS' tool, which is linked in the left-hand menu within the web admin tool, in the 'Custom Pages /